WordPress plugins for food blogs are often installed on a whim, when they shouldn’t be.

 For security and spam

 With more than 5 million active installations, Akismet is a leader in comment and contact spam detection and prevention.
-With commenting encouraged on food blogs to boost post engagement and recipe star ratings for rich snippets, it’s endlessly helpful that Akismet automatically checks all comments and filters out the comments that look like spam.
-Akismet also shows URLs in the comment body, which can reveal hidden or junk URLs, often a cause of broken external links.
+With commenting encouraged on food blogs to boost post engagement and recipe star ratings, it’s endlessly helpful that Akismet automatically checks all comments and filters out those that look like spam.
 It’s a sanity saver.

 Clean Talk is an affordable anti-spam plugin with no CAPTCHA and many different integration capabilities, including supports for Gravity Forms, Mail Chimp, WooCommerce and more.
 It’s a solid alternative to Akismet.